Scott Home Inspection Fort Collins

 In the last year, our team of inspectors has completed 1000+ home inspections in the Northern Colorado region and over 300 in Fort Collins alone.
 With a team of 15 inspectors and many of them being dedicated to the northern Colorado area, we assure you our experience is top notch.

 Each blue dot on the map represents an inspection we did in 2018.

 North Fort Collins – University Area

-Because of the student use, there are many duplex homes, smaller apartment units, and homes that have been converted into mixed use.
+Because of the student population, there are many duplex homes, smaller apartment units, and homes that have been converted into mixed use.
 There are also some very large apartment complexes that are typically filled with students such as Rams Village and Rams Point.
 Unfortunately, student houses are not typically well maintained or clean.
 Therefore, we recommend pest inspections and mold testing when purchasing these units.
 However, Old Town contains many interesting lofts and older buildings for purchase if that is more your style.